syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% highlight html tabtitle="index.html" %}
 {% include code-snippet/schedule/event-cs17/index.html %}
 {% endhighlight %}
+{% highlight html tabtitle="datasource.ts" %}
+{% include code-snippet/schedule/event-cs17/datasource.ts %}
+{% endhighlight %}
 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs17" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs17/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs17/index.html %}
+{% endhighlight %}
+{% highlight html tabtitle="es5-datasource.js" %}
+{% include code-snippet/schedule/event-cs17/es5-datasource.js %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs17" %}
+{% endif %}

 ### Auto navigation of date ranges on dragging an event

-When an event is dragged either to the left or right extreme edges of the Scheduler and kept hold for few seconds without dropping, the auto navigation of date ranges will be enabled allowing the Scheduler to navigate from current date range to back and forth respectively.
-This action is set to `false` by default and to enable it, you need to set [`navigation`](https://ej2.syncfusion.com/documentation/api/schedule/dragEventArgs/#navigation) to true within the [`dragStart`](https://ej2.syncfusion.com/documentation/api/schedule#dragstart) event.
+When an event is dragged to either the left or right extreme edges of the Scheduler and held for a few seconds without being dropped, the auto-navigation of date ranges will be enabled.
+This allows the Scheduler to navigate back and forth between the current date range.
+By default, this action is set to `false`, and to enable it, you need to set [`navigation`](..api/schedule/dragEventArgs/#navigation) to `true` within the [`dragStart`](../api/schedule#dragstart) event.

-By default, the navigation delay is set to 2000ms.
-The navigation delay decides how long the user needs to drag and hold the appointments at the extremities.
-You can also set your own delay value for letting the users to navigate based on it, using the [`timeDelay`](https://ej2.syncfusion.com/documentation/api/schedule/scrollOptions/#timedelay) within the [`dragStart`](https://ej2.syncfusion.com/documentation/api/schedule#dragstart) event.
+By default, the navigation delay is set to 2000 ms. This delay determines how long a user must drag and hold the appointments at the extremities.
+You can also set your own delay value to allow users to navigate based on it by using the [`timeDelay`](../api/schedule/scrollOptions/#timedelay)option within the [`dragStart`](../api/schedule#dragstart) event.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}